oracle/node-oracledb/doc/api.md

 The value of `currentSchema` will be empty until it has been explicitly set.

-This property is an efficient alternative to [`ALTER USER SET CURRENT_SCHEMA`][137].
+This property is an efficient alternative to [`ALTER SESSION SET CURRENT_SCHEMA`][137].

 This property was added in node-oracledb 4.0.